 How many CPUs are required?
 What speed is required?

 What amount of memory is required?
-Data warehouse do not have the same memory requirements as mission-critical OLTP applications?
+Data warehouses do not have the same memory requirements as mission-critical transactional applications?

 How many I/O bandwidth components are required?
 What is the desired I/O speed?

 Each component must be able to provide sufficient I/O bandwidth to ensure a well-balanced I/O system.